Coronavirus in Russia: The Latest News | August 16 - The Moscow Times

 August 16: What you need to know today

-- Russia on Saturday reported 21,624 new coronavirus cases and a near-record 816 pandemic deaths.
+- Russia on Monday reported 20,765 new coronavirus cases and 806 pandemic deaths.

 - Moscow Mayor Sergei Sobyanin has cancelled rules requiring employers in the capital to ensure at least 30% of unvaccinated staff work remotely.
 Guidelines to employers to regularly test employees for coronavirus and take temperature checks have also been scrapped.